maudmain/APIs-coding-quizz/README.md

 - When the game ends, it should display their score and give the user the ability to save their initials and their score

 ## Usage
-To view the final results, you will need to open the page in the browser [Deployed landing page]().
+To view the final results, you will need to open the page in the browser [Deployed Quizz landing page](https://maudmain.github.io/APIs-coding-quizz/).

 The landing page displays the quiz rules and a Start Quizz button.
 ![screenshot landing page](./assets/img/screenshot-CodingQuiz-landing%20page.png)